CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-API.md

 ...
 ```

-## Primary API Use Cases
+## API Use Cases

+The following examples show the primary API uses cases.

 ### View a Configuration

-Use the following example to get the current applied configuration on the switch.
-By changing the `rev` argument, you can view any revision.
-Some of the possible options for the `rev` argument include `startup`, `pending`, `operational`, and `applied`.
+Use the following example to obtain the current applied configuration on the switch.
+Change the `rev` argument to view any revision.
+Possible options for the `rev` argument include `startup`, `pending`, `operational`, and `applied`.

 {{< tabs "ViewConfig">}}
 {{< tab "Curl Command ">}}